KirillosTY/Course-Overview-System/README.md

 # Course Overview System

-This application is supposed to help in managing courses, tasks, notes and projects in general.
+This application is created to help in managing courses, tasks, notes and projects in general.
+Mainly by keeping track of deadlines, workhours put in and saving notes.

+**Note: You will need to have java 11 installed and environment set for it to operate properly.**